Career Definition for a Food Preparation Professional

 Similar career options within this field include being a cook, baker, or worker in the food and beverage serving, and other related industries.

 Cooks who are employed by restaurants, private households and schools are responsible for preparing a variety of food and recipes, including entrees, desserts, salads, and soups.
-A formal education is not required, and most cooks acquire their skills on the job.
+Formal education is not required, and most cooks acquire their skills on the job.
 High school graduates can also pursue culinary training through apprenticeships and vocational schools, which may take a few months or up to two years to complete.
-According to the BLS, job opportunities for cooks are expected to increase by 4% from 2014-2024 which is slower than the average.
-As of May 2015, cooks in general were paid median hourly wages of $10.44, with those employed in private households earning $12.65 in the same month (www.bls.gov).
+According to the BLS, job opportunities for cooks are expected to increase by 6% from 2016-2026 which is average.
+As of May 2017, cooks in general were paid median hourly wages of $11.52, with those employed in private households earning $18.40 in the same month (www.bls.gov).

 Food and Beverage Serving and Related Industry Workers

-Food and beverage servers, such as waiters and waitresses, are typically employed in fast food and full service restaurants.
+Food and beverage servers, such as waiters and waitresses, are typically employed in fast food and full-service restaurants.
 Their duties can include interacting with customers and taking their orders, preparing and serving simple beverages and food or cleaning work areas and stocking service.
 Since these are entry-level positions, a high school diploma is not required, and skills are acquired through short-term training in the workplace.
 Individuals who serve alcoholic drinks have to be at least 18 years old.
-Through 2024, the BLS has projected a faster than average increase of 10% nationwide for food and beverage workers.
-People employed in the food and beverage serving, and related industry earned median hourly wages of $9.16 as of May 2015 (www.bls.gov).
+Through 2026, the BLS has projected a faster than average increase of 14% nationwide for food and beverage workers.
+People employed in the food and beverage serving and related industry earned median hourly wages of $9.81 as of May 2017 (www.bls.gov).